Five ways to reduce risk in your portfolio

-In a world where cash returns nothing, bond yields are negative and price risk (the risk an asset will fall in value) is a problem, floating rate notes may be a useful alternative.
+In a world where cash returns very little, bond yields are very low or even negative and price risk (the risk an asset will fall in value) is a problem, floating rate notes may be a useful alternative.
 While it’s hard to buy these as an individual investor, you can gain exposure through Elite Rated funds like Church House Tenax Absolute Return Strategies and GAM Star Credit Opportunities.

 Floating rate notes sit in a category rather awkwardly labelled as ‘near-cash instruments’.
 In reality, though, they are closer to bonds.
 They usually pay a variable—or floating—coupon rate that is linked to a reference rate such as LIBOR or US Treasury bills, in addition to a fixed spread.
 The spread is expressed in basis points above the reference rate.